 1. Betterworks’ OKR page

-This pillar page around Objectives and Key Results from Betterworks is interesting as it mixes elements from the 10x format and the hub format.
+This pillar page around Objectives and Key Results from Betterworks is a good example of a hybrid pillar page.
 It does this to answer a very common type of search query: “What is/are …?”

 The page offers detailed information about what OKRs are and why they matter, alternated with resource lists that link to different types of more specific content around OKRs, from videos to blog articles and templates.